Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast

 • Report on the success of spot spraying activities if requested.

-• Acknowledge that any future support will be contingent on landholders implementing follow-up control works and adoption of best practice management.
+• Acknowledge that any future support may be contingent on landholders implementing follow-up control works and adoption of best practice management.

 When will the control take place?

-The second stage of funding for landholder assistance has been broadened to include the entire upper Limestone Coast.
-This will increase the scale and effectiveness of the Program including as many landholders and covering as many hectares as possible.
-Sign up for the second round of funding will open 25 September 2024.
+• The Program will cover the entire Limestone Coast, with the priority being the upper Limestone Coast.
+This will increase the scale and effectiveness of the program including as many landholders and covering as many hectares as possible.

-Established African lovegrass infestations in cropping and pasture situations will be prioritised in the upper Limestone Coast to protect high value agricultural areas.
+Established African lovegrass infestations in cropping and pasture situations will be prioritised in the upper Limestone Coast to protect high value agricultural areas in the northern Limestone Coast region.

 The below heatmap demonstrates the mapping of known African lovegrass infestations across the Limestone Coast.
 This information supports the planning and allocation of funds for the landholder assistance program.